theinertodyssey/Classic-Calculator/README.md

 How I built it?

-It has been made with the little help of youtube tutorials, artificial intelligence and lot of documentations.
+It has been made with a little help of youtube tutorials, artificial intelligence and lot of documentations.